dschmenk/sxToys/wx/sxsnap/README.md

 - Plug in camera to USB port
 - Launch sxSnapShot

 Enter the number of snap shots to take and exposure duration.
 Then take them.
-Review the images by moving forward and backward with 'F' ad 'B'.
+Review the images by moving forward and backward with 'F' and 'B'.
 Delete what you don't want, save the rest.

 ## Camera Options